 Salome Topuria

-Salome Topuria is a PhD candidate in Political Economy at the University of Kassel and the Berlin School of Economics and Law.
-Her PhD research analyzes the political economy of capitalist unevenness and industrial policy in the post-Soviet context: the case of Georgia.
-Salome holds a master’s degree in Political Economy of European Integration from the Berlin School of Economics and Law and a bachelor’s degree in International Relations, which she obtained in Prague, Czech Republic.
-Salome is the Rosa Luxemburg Foundation’s PhD scholarship recipient and has conducted her visiting research stay at King’s College London.
-Salome has co-organized multiple international conferences, including the Young Economists Conference with the Chamber of Labour Vienna and Upper Austria.
+Salome Topuria completed a PhD in Political Science at the University of Kassel and the Berlin School of Economics and Law.
+Her doctoral research focused on the political economy of uneven capitalist development and industrial policy in the post-Soviet context, with a case study on Georgia.
+She also holds a master’s degree in the political economy of European integration from the Berlin School of Economics and Law, as well as a bachelor’s degree in international relations from Prague, Czechia.
+Salome was a recipient of the Rosa Luxemburg Foundation’s PhD scholarship.
+In 2024, she was a visiting PhD researcher at King’s College London.
+She has co-organized several international conferences, including the Young Economists Conference in collaboration with the Chamber of Labor Vienna and Upper Austria.
+In summer 2026, she will undertake an Early Career Research Stay at the Berlin Social Science Center (WZB).

 Research Interests